mcsp-ics95/Hello-World/README.md

 # Hello-World
-A trial repository
+This is a trial repository

-I reprogram cantatas.
-Try to figure that one out!
-Adding one more line just to practice a bit more... hopefully without creating conflicts.
+I am Margarita C. S. Paterno and i rePrograM CantataS.
+(Ha!
+Try figuring out that one!)
+I am a member of the faculty of the Institute of Computer Science at UP Los Banos.

+That's all for now.